 Lost, Found & Missing Dogs & Cats

-The County of Annapolis is proud to say we have a safe place to hold cats and dogs that have been found at large from within the County or the two Towns (Annapolis Royal and Middleton).
+The County of Annapolis is proud to say we have a safe place to hold cats and dogs that have been found at large from within the County or the two Towns (Annapolis Royal (dogs only) and Middleton).

 The County has several arrangements with animal rescue agencies like CAPS (Companion Animal Protection Society), SHAID (Sheltering Helpless Animals In Distress - South Shore, Nova Scotia), Misfit Manor (Sheltering all dogs, with a focus on special needs dogs), SPCA (Society for the Prevention of Cruelty to Animals) to transfer cats and dogs that have been held in our facility for over 72 hours.